blocked87/pinball.bat/README.md

 Im not sure if windows 7 launches it automatically...
 Then use the vista command i just created.

 For some reason in windows vista it launches it pretty much instantly..
 No idea why it takes a long time in Windows 11.

+If you want to create a shortcut.. make the icon %TEMP%\extracted\pinball.exe and make the shortcut the location of where pinball is.

+And if your in windows vista that doesnt launch pinball.. add:  && %TEMP%\extracted\pinball

+to the command.